firstdraft/guides/teacherplan-domain-modeling-exercise.md

     - measures of success

     All of these except target date should just be free-form text fields.
- - Users should be able to add other users to their Improvement plans to act as coaches.
+ - Any user can coach any other user.
+A user becomes a coach if they are invited to be one (by email address) by the owner of the Improvement Plan.
- - Any user can have their own improvement plans (but don't have to), and be coaches for other users.
-Users should be able to see both their own plans and plans that they are coaching on.
+ - A user can have their own Improvement Plans, Improvement Plans they are coaching on, both, or neither.
+There should be a way for a user to see all of the Improvement Plans they are connected to.
- - The coaches and the owner of improvement plans should be able to add comments on the plan itself and on each goal within it.
+ - Owners and coaches for an Improvement Plan should be able to add comments on the Improvement Plan itself, and Goals within it.
- - Improvement Plans should be in one of five states:
+ - Improvement Plans have five statuses:
     - Not yet submitted
     - Waiting for approval
     - Changes requested